2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 ### Definitions of inflation

-Inflation is a concept that is often misunderstood due to its multiple definitions.
+Inflation is a concept that is often misunderstood due to its multiple definitions and interpretations.
 The perception of inflation varies among different groups, such as bitcoiners and traditional economists.
 Let's first clarify the definitions before discussing hyperinflation:

 - Definition from Robert: Inflation is an excessive increase in payment instruments (banknotes, capital), causing a rise in prices and a depreciation of the currency.